myesn/awesome/README.md

 *   [mckaywrigley/chatbot-ui](https://github.com/mckaywrigley/chatbot-ui) - An open source ChatGPT UI.
 *   [lydiahallie/javascript-react-patterns](https://github.com/lydiahallie/javascript-react-patterns) - Repo related to the FrontendMasters course on JavaScript and React patterns
 *   [Privoce/Bot-Studio](https://github.com/Privoce/Bot-Studio) - Dashboard for OpenAI GPT Models with Chat UI
-*   [logspace-ai/langflow](https://github.com/logspace-ai/langflow) - ⛓️ LangFlow is a UI for LangChain, designed with react-flow to provide an effortless way to experiment and prototype flows.
+*   [logspace-ai/langflow](https://github.com/logspace-ai/langflow) - ⛓️ Langflow is a UI for LangChain, designed with react-flow to provide an effortless way to experiment and prototype flows.
 *   [codesandbox/sandpack](https://github.com/codesandbox/sandpack) - A component toolkit for creating live-running code editing experiences, using the power of CodeSandbox.
 *   [labring/laf](https://github.com/labring/laf) - 🤖 Laf is a cloud development platform offering ready-to-use resources like cloud functions, databases, and storage.
 It empowers developers to quickly unleash their creativity.
 ChatGPT generates functions and deploys them in seconds.
 There are two types of serverless: 30-second deployment or 30-second discouragement!
 *   [web-infra-dev/modern.js](https://github.com/web-infra-dev/modern.js) - Modern.js is a web engineering system, including a web framework, a npm package solution and a documentation site solution.